juanps13/Personal-CV/SQL & Power BI project/Readme.md

 In this project the dataset "hotel revenue" was analyzed using SQL and Power BI.
 All the files are accesible so that anyone can reproduce my analysis.

+The file "hotel_revenue_full.xlsx" contains the original raw data.
+The csv files (uploaded to the "raw_data" folder) contains the data after the Data Preparation step.

 ## Steps

 1. Data preparation (Excel)